 Many law firms are making the switch and we expect that it's only a matter of time before all firms decide to modernize their practices.
 We're happy to be a leader in this regard.

 All digital minute books will be stored online using a secure cloud storage provider.
-We're currently using Microsoft OneDrive to store and share electronic documents and minute books, but may move to a more tailored solution in the future.

 Although we do not store credit card or personal identification documents in corporate minute books, it's possible that your corporate information, such as the names and addresses of shareholders and directors could be accessed should a hacker breach the security systems of cloud services provider.
 You should also keep in mind that by law, much of this information is already accessible to the public through Alberta Corporate Registries.